buildit/twig-infrastructure/README.md

 To delete a running riglet, in order:

 * Run `make delete-app ENV=<environment> REPO=<repo_name> REPO_BRANCH=<branch>` to delete any running App stacks.
-  * if for some reason you deleted the pipeline first, you'll find you can't delete the app stacks because the role under which they were created was deleted with the pipeline.
-In this case you'll have to create a temporary "god role" and manually delete the app via the `aws cloudformation delete-stack` command, supplying the `--role-arn` override.
+  > If for some reason you deleted the pipeline first, you'll find you can't delete the app stacks because
+  > the role under which they were created was deleted with the pipeline.
+In this case you'll have to create
+  > a temporary "god role" (holding the AWS-maintained AdministratorAccess policy) and manually delete the app via
+  > the `aws cloudformation delete-stack` command, supplying the `--role-arn` override with your temporary role.
 * Run `make delete-build REPO=<repo_name> REPO_BRANCH=<branch>` to delete the Pipline stack.
+* Run `make delete-db ENV=<environment>` to delete the Database stack.
 * Run `make delete-compute ENV=<environment>` to delete the Compute stack.
 * Run `make delete-foundation ENV=<environment>` to delete the Foundation stack.
 * Run `make delete-deps ENV=<environment>` to delete the required S3 buckets.